 So many of the store-bought fruity yogurts are loaded with sugar.
-With these homemade yogurt cups, you still get plenty of flavour, but can control how much sugar is going into each serving!
+With these homemade yogurt cups, you still get plenty of flavor, but can control how much sugar is going into each serving.
 Package it up in mason jars for an easy snack on the go!

 Many packaged snacks and bars contain nuts or nut butters, so if you’re looking for a nut-free snack option, these energy balls are for you!
 They contain juicy little bits of apple for a dose of vitamin C and refreshing bite to eat!

-Baked sweet potato fries make a great toddler food since they’re soft, easy to hold and chew, and are naturally sweet in flavour.
-Try out these easy Cinnamon Paprika Sweet Potato fries, or feel free to flavour them up with desired seasonings.
+Baked sweet potato fries make a great toddler food since they’re soft, easy to hold and chew, and are naturally sweet in flavor.
+Try out these easy cinnamon paprika sweet potato fries, or feel free to flavor them up with your desired seasonings.

-Smoothies are a great way to pack in fruits and veggies and they taste delicious!
-This smoothie recipe only contains four ingredients and is such a fun colour that’s perfect for toddlers!
+Smoothies are a great way to pack in fruits and veggies and they taste delicious too!
+This smoothie recipe only contains four ingredients and is such a fun color that’s perfect for toddlers!